- Research & Reports

-Discrimination and Harassment Policies
+Discrimination and Discriminatory Harassment Policies

-Discrimination means any act that either in form or operation, and whether intended or unintended, unreasonably differentiates among persons on the basis of a protected status.
+Oregon State University policy prohibits any act that either in form or operation, and whether intended or unintended, unreasonably differentiates among persons on the basis of a protected status.
 This definition reserves to the University, in furtherance of its educational mission, the right to address conduct that would not necessarily be unlawful.
 It is not intended to create individual or group rights, whether contractual or otherwise, that do not exist under existing law.

 Oregon State University policy prohibits behavior based on another's protected status that is sufficiently severe or pervasive that it has the effect, intended or unintended, of unreasonably interfering with an individual's work or academic performance because it has created an intimidating, hostile, or offensive environment and would have such an effect on a reasonable person of that individual’s status.

 This policy is not intended to and will not be applied in a way that would violate rights to academic freedom and freedom of expression.

 Oregon State University, in compliance with state and federal laws and regulations, does not discriminate on the basis of age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran status in any of its policies, procedures, or practices.

 The Office of Equity and Inclusion handles complaints of discrimination and discriminatory harassment.
 Please see the section on complaint procedures for additional information.
 If you have questions about discrimination or harassment please contact us for further guidance.